 PHILOSOPHY OF HILLCREST SCHOOL

 We believe the value of children is not found in their potential for productivity, but merely in their being.
 We accept and respect their differences as well as their likenesses.

 The obligation for training our children does not rest solely with the educator.
-The training should be a concerted effort of teachers, parents, community, government and education.
+The training should be a concerted effort of teachers, parents, the community, the government and education.

-We are dedicated to create a learning situation, which would best benefit all handicapped children.
+We are dedicated to create a learning situation, which would best benefit all students with disabilities.
 It is our desire to incorporate careful planning with knowledge of each individual child's physical, emotional, social and educational background in order to produce a balanced program.

 It is our ultimate goal to help all students of Hillcrest to develop their own sense of worth by training them to function as independently as they are individually capable of doing.

 Hillcrest Public School is located at 3143 SE 17th Street in Ocala, Florida.
 It is a Special Day School designed for the education and training of school-age students who have special educational needs.
 Direct instructional services and instructional support services are provided for students with moderate, severe and profound mentally handicapping conditions, as well as for students who exhibit the characteristics of autism.

 Hillcrest has been owned and operated by the Marion County Public School System since the fall of 1971.
 From its beginning, it was designed and dedicated to educate and train students who display intellectual capabilities in the "trainable" range of intelligence (one-fourth to one-half that of an "average" child of their own age).
 The facility was built with a combination of State and Local funds, constructed on acreage donated by the Marion County Commission.